zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aireplay-ng.md

               This attack, when successful, can  decrypt  a  WEP  data  packet without  knowing  the key.
 It can even work against dynamic WEP.
               This attack does not recover the  WEP  key  itself,  but  merely reveals  the plaintext.
-However, some access points are not vulâ€ nerable to this attack.
+However, some access points are not vul nerable to this attack.
 Some may seem vulnerable  at  first  but actually  drop data packets shorter that 60 bytes.
 If the access point drops packets shorter than 42  bytes,  aireplay  tries  to